mynaparrot/plugNmeet-recorder/README.md

    make sure both recorder & plugnmeet server can access that directory.
 Otherwise, user won't be able to download recordings.
 Also make sure that nodejs has write permission to the path.

+5) Change `join_host` with correct format.
+It should be https url where you've installed `plugNmeet-server` with `plugNmeet-client`.

-5) It's possible to install `plugNmeet-recorder` in multiple server. `plugNmeet-server` will choose appropriate one based on availability.
+6) It's possible to install `plugNmeet-recorder` in multiple server. `plugNmeet-server` will choose appropriate one based on availability.
 In that case change value of `id` inside `config.yaml` file.
 Make sure that value is unique,
    example: `node_01`, `node_02` ...
 You can also change the value of `max_limit` based on capacity of the server.

-6) Start server `npm start`
+7) Start server `npm start`

 **Development**